5 of the Best Villages in the Cotswolds

 Typically tranquil, Naunton is a picture-perfect small village.

 Naunton is a tiny village of just over 350 people.
 Naunton is peace and quiet made physical.
 Located deep in the middle of glorious nowhere, this former farming community has a strong community spirit, and the villagers are keen to preserve and showcase their way of life.
-The village pub is still the beating heart of the village and Sunday lunch is a particular favourite here.
+The village pub is still the beating heart of the village and Sunday lunch is a particular favorite here.

 Broadway tower, a picturesque folly built in the late 1700s